mhtvsSFrpHdE/slaac-watchdog/README.md

 1. `sudo systemctl enable slaac-watchdog.service`
 1. `sudo systemctl start slaac-watchdog.service`
 1. `sudo systemctl status slaac-watchdog.service`
+1. If multiple interface is required, duplicate `daemon.sh` and `slaac-watchdog.service`
 ## What is this
 Each time a device connected to a SLAAC IPv6 network, it will request a subnet prefix from router,
 then generate its own address with in this subnet range.